tanishq-mishra/no-distractions-yt/readme.md

 # No Distractions YT

-> Remove all distracting elements from your youtube home page, so that you can focus os things that actually matter to you.
+> Remove all distracting elements from your youtube home page, so that you can focus on things that actually matter to you.